samgak0/mini-board-backend/docs/3_System_Design.md

     entity_id NUMBER
 );

-COMMENT ON TABLE files IS '파일 정보 저장 테이블';
+COMMENT ON TABLE files IS 'Table for storing file information';
-COMMENT ON COLUMN files.id IS '파일의 고유 식별자';
+COMMENT ON COLUMN files.id IS 'Unique identifier for each file';
-COMMENT ON COLUMN files.file_name IS '파일의 이름';
+COMMENT ON COLUMN files.file_name IS 'Name of the file as stored in the system';
-COMMENT ON COLUMN files.original_name IS '업로드된 파일의 원래 이름';
+COMMENT ON COLUMN files.original_name IS 'Original name of the file as uploaded by the user';
-COMMENT ON COLUMN files.file_path IS '파일이 저장된 경로';
+COMMENT ON COLUMN files.file_path IS 'File path indicating where the file is stored';
-COMMENT ON COLUMN files.file_size IS '파일의 크기 (바이트)';
+COMMENT ON COLUMN files.file_size IS 'Size of the file in bytes';
-COMMENT ON COLUMN files.uploaded_at IS '파일이 업로드된 시간';
+COMMENT ON COLUMN files.uploaded_at IS 'Timestamp when the file was uploaded';
-COMMENT ON COLUMN files.entity_type IS '파일이 연결된 엔티티의 유형 (POST, COMMENT)';
+COMMENT ON COLUMN files.entity_type IS 'Type of entity associated with the file (e.g., POST or COMMENT)';
-COMMENT ON COLUMN files.entity_id IS '파일이 연결된 엔티티의 ID';
+COMMENT ON COLUMN files.entity_id IS 'ID of the entity that the file is linked to';
 ```